ChrisWren/grunt-link-checker/README.md

 #### noFragment
 Type: `Boolean` Default: `false`

-Set this to `true` to speed up your test by not verfiying [fragment identifiers](http://en.wikipedia.org/wiki/Fragment_identifier).
+Set this to `true` to speed up your test by not verfiying [fragment identifiers].

 #### callback
 Type: `Function`